-Insurance Agent vs Broker Differences
+Difference Between Insurance Agent and Broker

 Insurance agents and brokers are generally used as a common word for a person selling insurance policies to the customers.
 Although both sell insurance products and earn a commission based on the sales there are some differences in how the industry perceives the two i.e. agents and brokers.
-The article will discuss the differences between insurance agents and brokers.

-- An insurance agent acts as an intermediary between the Insurance Company and the customer and sells a variety of insurance products such as health insurance, auto insurance, life insurance etc. whereas insurance broker sells and negotiates the insurance compensation on behalf of the customer and acts as an independent party between the Insurance Company and the customer.
+- An insurance agent acts as an intermediary between the insurance company and the customer and sells a variety of insurance products such as health insurance, auto insurance, life insurance, etc. whereas insurance broker sells and negotiates the insurance compensation on behalf of the customer and acts as an independent party between the insurance company and the customer.

 - A broker has a higher responsibility towards the customer to provide the best financial product which suits the needs of the customer.